json-schema-org/json-schema-spec/PROCESS.md

 https://json-schema.org/1/2025/validation.html
 ```

+Once a specification document has been published, neither the document (save for minor errata such as spelling mistakes) nor its publication URL may change.
+If the TSC elects to alter the above URL scheme, the new scheme only applies to future publications and are not retroactive.

 ### Meta-schemas

 A release meta-schema will be published under the same path using `schema` as the file name.